Tooth extractions with Dental On Clarke at Crows Nest

 Wisdom tooth removal

 While wisdom teeth are just like any other teeth, the reasons for removing them vary somewhat.
-Wisdom teeth are, in fact, just normal molar teeth, but they are the final set of teeth to develop and then erupt in your mouth.
+Wisdom teeth are just normal molar teeth, but they are the final set of teeth to develop and then emerge in your mouth.
 It is thought that wisdom teeth were originally our body’s way of replenishing the teeth our ancient ancestors often lost through chewing on very hard foods.
 As our modern diet is considerably softer, this isn’t something which is a necessity for many of us now.

 For some people who have enough space in their mouth, and good alignment, the eruption of their wisdom teeth is not a problem.
 However, for others who do not have room in their jaw for these extra teeth, maintaining good oral hygiene is difficult or impossible, resulting in decay and/or recurrent, painful inflammation of the surrounding gum.
-In some cases, wisdom teeth can also be impacted; this means they are growing in from an odd angle, pushing on the existing molars, potentially pushing other teeth out of alignment.
-In situations like this, it is best that the offending wisdom teeth are removed, so as to not cause damage to your existing teeth.
+In some cases, wisdom teeth can also be “impacted”; meaning they are growing in from an odd angle.
+In situations like this, it is best that the offending wisdom teeth are removed, so as to not cause problems with your existing teeth.

-There are also situations where we may advise the removal of wisdom teeth even if they aren’t causing you any pain; this would normally only be if we were able to see that there was a very high probability of them causing issues in the future.
+There are situations where we may recommend the removal of wisdom teeth even if they aren’t causing you any pain.
+Such situations would normally only be if we were able to see that there was a very high probability of them causing issues in the future.
 It’s best that you undergo a procedure like this when you are young, fit and healthy and your body is better equipped to recover.
-At Dental On Clarke, we can assist in monitoring your wisdom teeth, and when it is indicated either extract them for you, or, in more complex cases, refer you to a reputable specialist.
+At Dental On Clarke, we can assist in monitoring your wisdom teeth, and when it is necessary either extract them for you, or, in more complex cases, refer you to a reputable specialist.

 Tooth extractions from Dental On Clarke

-If you have a tooth which is proving problematic for you, request your appointment today so we can determine the best course of action for you, and manage your pain.
+If you have a tooth which is proving problematic for you, request your appointment today so we can determine the best course of action for you, and manage your situation.